This Easy Mushroom Gravy is quick and simple. It is delicious on top of steaks, mashed potatoes or even meatloaf!

 - salt and pepper to taste

 In a large skillet heat oil over medium high heat.
-Sautee mushrooms and onions until they are lightly browned (5-7 min).
+Sautee mushrooms and onions until they are nicely browned (7 min).
 Add in garlic and stir until fragrant (about 30 sec)

 Stir in the flour and "cook" for 1 minute.
 Whisk in the broth and scrape up all the browned bits from the bottom of the pan.
 Reduce to a simmer.

 - Simmer until thickened, then remove from heat.
 Taste for salt and pepper and season to taste.